HB-1399

 Plain Language

-No person or entity may create, distribute, or commercially exploit a digital replica of an individual's likeness without that individual's express written consent.
-Consent must be specific — it must affirmatively state the allowance, extent, purpose, and duration of the use.
-Consent cannot be implied by silence, buried in general terms and conditions, or derived from an unrelated prior agreement.
-The absence of compensation to the individual does not waive the consent requirement.
-Liability turns solely on whether consent was obtained, making this a strict consent-based regime with no intent or knowledge element for the initial creation or use.
+No person or entity may create, distribute, or commercially exploit a digital replica of an individual's likeness without express written consent from that individual.
+Consent must be specific and affirmative — it must spell out the allowance, extent, purpose, and duration of the use.
+Consent cannot be implied through silence, buried in general terms and conditions, or inferred from an unrelated prior agreement.
+The consent requirement applies regardless of whether the individual was compensated.
+Liability turns solely on consent — if the individual consented, there is no violation; if the individual did not consent, there is a violation regardless of intent, knowledge, or other factors.

 Statutory Text